iamsanjeevkrsingh/mycarprice/README.md

 - POST /auth/signup  {BODY: email, password}
        create a new user
+- GET /auth/:id
+       get a user by id
+- GET /auth?email
+       Find all user with a given email
+- PATCH /auth/:id {BODY: email, password}
+       update a user by id
+- DELETE /auth/:id
+       delete a user by id
 - POST /auth/login  {BODY: email, password}
        login a user
 - POST /auth/logout {optional}